akshita31/BlogAuthoring/Readme.md

 <img src ="dotnet_new.PNG" width="350">
 </p>

-Also, if you should install the `dotnet try` global tool, if you haven't already
+Also, you need to install the `dotnet try` global tool, if you haven't already
 ```console
 dotnet tool install -g dotnet-try
 ```